Footballer-turned-solicitor joins forces with non-lawyers to form firm

 The three have invested their own capital into the business and are not looking for external backing for the time being.

-The agreement with 360 Law Services provides that the latter keeps 30% of the fees in return for providing back-office functions and indemnity insurance, among other things.
+The arrangement means that all legal services are provided through 360 Law Services – HMA is not itself an authorised SRA firm – and 360 keeps 25% of the fees for work introduced by HMA, in return for providing back-office functions and indemnity insurance, among other things.

 Mr Sanders said the firm had “got off to a good start” with mortgage brokers and estate agents, and had just taken its first commercial instruction.